No. 7 Baylor women rout K-State, 11th straight Big 12 title

+WACO, Texas (AP)Baylor’s Queen Egbo lifted teammate DiDi Richards while dancing a couple of circles before an instant team photo while coach Kim Mulkey crouched to greet her grandson as he ran toward her.

+Yes, the Lady Bears are celebrating yet another Big 12 regular-season title.

-WACO, Texas (AP) — Queen Egbo scored 19 points and No. 7 Baylor extended the nation’s longest current streak of consecutive regular-season women’s conference titles to 11, clinching a tie for the Big 12 crown by beating Kansas State 85-49 Saturday.
+Egbo scored 19 points and No. 7 Baylor extended the nation’s longest current streak of consecutive regular-season women’s conference titles to 11, clinching at least a tie for the crown by beating Kansas State 85-49 Saturday.

+The socially distanced celebration, missing the fans that usually join them on the court, came amid a season interrupted by COVID-19 in early January.

+The newest trophy sat alone on a table on a riser at midcourt.
+The other 11 – Baylor has 12 overall – were lined up on several tables below.
+Many in the coronavirus-limited crowd of 2,203 stayed to watch.

 NaLyssa Smith added 16 points and Moon Ursin scored all 15 of her points in the first half and had a career-high eight assists as the Lady Bears (19-2, 14-1) topped the Wildcats for the 36th straight time.